tonywang-0517/PwC_test/README.md

 ## Using PwC_test

-To use STH Japan, follow these steps:
+To use PwC_test, follow these steps:

 Develop:
 - "dev": "next dev"